14mycareer/liftoff-assignments/P2-Project_Outline/README.md

 ### TECHNOLOGIES

-C#
-MySQL
-SQL Alchemy
-Bootstrap
-HTML
-CSS
+C#, MySQL, SQL Alchemy, Bootstrap, HTML, CSS

 ### What I'll Have to Learn

 I  would like to have a locator or mapping of the hyperlinked selected restaurant.
 Therefore, I will need to learn about possibly Google API to do so.
-I want to potentially use some responsive design that could have the User's location and give directions to the selected restaurant within 10 mile radius.
+I want to potentially use some responsive design that could have the User's location and give directions to the selected restaurant within a 5 mile radius.

 ### PROJECT TRACKER
 https://trello.com/b/Vmfbf7gT/allergenalert